jvalcher/config/README.md

 ./push
 -----
-Copies local configuration files into this directory and pushes them to GitHub
+Copies local configuration files into ./files/ and pushes repo to GitHub

 ./provision